northwest fuchsia society

 Section ELLOBIUM- Mexico to Central America.
 (4 taxa)

 While F. splendens is fairly winter hardy, it likes to bloom in early spring in the PNW when it's too cold.
 Note the pinch in the tube.
+Heart-shaped leaves stand out.
+Also, there is a longer-tubed version with that obvious pinch.

 Finding a true F. fulgens is very difficult, but there are a lot of hybrids with it in their backgrounds.